florianazefi/pydata-amsterdam-2019/README.md

-# anomaly_detection
+# Markov chain approximation for anomaly detection
-Scripts for anomaly detection study
+Scripts for anomaly detection study using Markov chain